Proven-Paradox/shaper-system/Handbook.md

 #### Crush X
 Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
 This reduces your Physical Attack by X for its duration.

+#### Drained
+Afflicted by a life draining curse, necromantic energies, or similar hindrances.
+This reduces all life recovery you would receive by half for its duration.

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.